-|Issue||After raising a support case, the assigned support engineer may sometimes request files from your product deployment, such as log files or screenshots, to help us answer your questions or troubleshoot.|
+|Issue||After raising a support case, the assigned support engineer may sometimes request files, such as log files or screenshots, to help us answer your questions or troubleshoot.|

 There are three main ways you can send files to RSA Customer Support:

-- Send an email to the support engineer
+- Send an email to the support engineer using the case email.

-- Attach the files directly to your RSA Support Case in the Case Management portal within RSA Link
+- Attach the files directly to your RSA Support Case in the Case Management portal within RSA Link.

-- Upload to the RSA SFTP (Secure File Transfer Protocol) site
+- Upload to the RSA SFTP (Secure File Transfer Protocol) site.

 You can attach files to an email sent to RSA Support either before or after your case is created.

-- Before: If you are raising a support case by sending an email to RSA Support (only for non-urgent support cases), you can attach file(s) to your emailed request.
+- Before: If you are raising a support case by sending an email to RSA Support (only for nonurgent support cases), you can attach files to your emailed request.

-File sizes and types that can be sent by email will be limited by RSA's and your organization's email servers, and can vary from time to time due to IT infrastructure changes.
-After emailing a file to RSA, always check for any automatic responses that tell you that your email was not able to be delivered to us and read the reason it gives for the problem.
-If you are not able to fix the problem and email again, use another method to send us the file(s).
+File sizes and types that are sent by email can be limited by email servers that used by both RSA and your organization.
+This can vary from time to time due to IT infrastructure changes.
+After emailing a file to RSA, always check for any automatic responses that tell you that your email was not able to be delivered.
+Review the reason for the failure, and correct it.
+If you cannot fix the problem and resend the email, use another method to send us the files.

-Some organisations use a secure email service to send encrypted emails, including file attachments.
-To send files to RSA's CaseUpdate email address, so the secure email with its attached files can be accessed by any support engineer assigned to your case.
+Some organizations use a secure email service to send encrypted email messages, including file attachments.
+Send these files to RSA's CaseUpdate email address, so the secure email with its attached files are available to any support engineer assigned to your case.
 The following requirements must be met:

-- Sending to RSA CaseUpdate (recommended)
+Sending to RSA CaseUpdate (recommended)

-- Any password assigned to CaseUpdate for your secure email server must be able to be reset, so that email(s) sent to CaseUpdate via your secure email server can be accessed by another support engineer if need be, for this or any other support case for your organisation.
+- Any password assigned to CaseUpdate for your secure email server must be able to be reset, so that email that is sent to CaseUpdate using your secure email server can be accessed by another support engineer if need be, for this or any other support case for your organization.